wspl/mactype-hack/vscode.md

 where `<VS Code Location>` is the folder, where VS Code is installed.

-Then kill all of your VS Code processes and start editor again.
+Then kill all of your VS Code processes if it's opened and start editor again.

 ---

 ## By adding flag `--disable-direct-write` to shortcut
-Works on any VS Code version, **only if opened from shortcut**
+Works on any VS Code version, **only if opened from shortcut**.

 You'll most likely find the shortcut in `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Visual Studio Code`